benyue1978/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/finders.en.md

 to adhere to having only a single role of responsibility.
 {{% /pageinfo %}}

+{{% pageinfo color="info" %}}
+**XPath Locator**<br>
+When using an XPath locator in the second find element call, you need to employ a relative path expression.
+In this expression, a leading single dot is essential to indicate that the search context refers to the current node, which is the result of the first find element call.<br>
+For example, `".//p"` is a relative path expression, while `"//p"` will still search the entire DOM when used in the second find element call.
+{{% /pageinfo %}}

 ### Optimized locator

 A nested lookup might not be the most effective location strategy since it requires two